 We went to the lake area at the falls afterwards.
 The photos below are nothing compared to how the scenery looked like in real life.
 It was really beautiful here.

 We wanted to go on the Glacier Skywalk, but by the time we decided to finally purchase tickets, it was closed.
 So, we visited the Columbia Icefield glaciers instead.
-If I ever come back here again I definitely will check out the Glacier Skywalk.
+The next time I visit, I definitely want to check out the Glacier Skywalk.

 The Icefield was a little difficult to hike up, especially because I twisted my ankle earlier that day.
 Nevertheless, the scenery was beautiful and the hike was fun.